Areenor/SD/docs/assignment2.md

 | F1  | Tags | Code snippets can be tagged via freely-defined labels called tags  |

 ### Used modeling tool
-Add here the name of the modeling tool you are using for your project.
+For our project we used the modeling tool available on lucidchart.com

 ## Class diagram
 Author(s): `name of the team member(s) responsible for this section`